 A learning disability is a neurological disorder which affects the brain's processing abilities.

-A learning disability cannot be cured; however, the earlier a learning disability is diagnosed, the earlier you or your child can begin to manage the disability and learn effective therapies and techniques to help succeed in work, school and everyday life.
+A learning disability cannot be cured; however, the earlier a learning disability is diagnosed, the sooner you or your child can begin to manage the disability and learn effective therapies and techniques to help succeed in work, school and everyday life.

-Dr. Tansman has years of experience diagnosing children with a wide-range of cognitive and behavioral concerns.
+Dr. Tansman has years of experience diagnosing patients with a wide-range of cognitive and behavioral concerns.
 Trained in psychoeducational and psychodiagnostic testing and assessment, Dr. Tansman can effectively diagnose the following learning disabilities in both children and adults:

 In addition, Dr. Tansman can diagnose issues which often coincide with a learning disability, such as Attention-Deficit Hyperactivity Disorder or ADHD (previously referred to as Attention Deficit Disorder or ADD), as well as assess motor skills, sensory-perceptual functioning, visual-perceptual functioning and other executive functioning deficits.
 This in-depth assessment of the cognitive, behavioral and physical factors influencing you or your child's ability to learn will help to shape a unique and comprehensive approach to managing the learning disability.